Energy-Sparks/energy-sparks/README.md

 # For Developers

-The application is a Rails 6, Ruby 2.6.5 project, using both sprockets and webpacker for asset management.
+The application uses Ruby on Rails.

 Read the [developer guide](https://github.com/BathHacked/energy-sparks/wiki/Setting-up-a-developer-environmen) in the wiki for how to get started and the CONTRIBUTING.md guidelines.